siteforge-io/surreal-codegen/README.md

 # Installation
 > [!WARNING]
-> We haven't currently setup a build automation system, so you must build the project yourself.
+> We haven't currently setup a build automation system, so you must build via the manual installation instructions below.

 ## Manual Installation